 - Get into it.
 The more calls you make, the better you’ll be.

-Back to Di Niro.
-I suggest that a way to get comfortable with the
+Back to Gary V. I suggest that a way to get comfortable with the

-cold warm calling program is to do some more research on the subject.
+cold warm calling program is to do some more research on the art of the call.
 There are dozens of websites that can provide insights.
-I like this from INC.com

-You need to eat, you need to house your family, you have a business to run, you have staff to keep employed, you need to keep new business coming in the front door, revenues are a good thing, you have a great story to tell, you chose this prospect carefully, you have services that the prospect needs and all you need to do is to get him to listen.
+- You have a great story to tell; you chose this prospect carefully, you have services that the prospect needs and all you need to do is to get him to listen.

-Its that easy.
-Well, it might not be but… what do you rally have to lose?
-There are Hall of Famers with a less than .300 batting average.
-That’s less than 3 hits for every 10 times at bat.
+- It’s that easy.
+Well, it might not be but… what do you really have to lose?
+There are Hall of Famer baseball players like Reggie Jackson who got in with an under .300 batting average.
+That’s less than 3 hits for every 10 times at-bat.
 I’d take 2 or 3 direct contacts for every 10 calls.